 6. Ghost Ride Kick Flip

 Another beginner trick under the dancing categories.
-One of the easiest methods that can be performed with your back leg while the other leg stands on the ground.
+One of the easiest methods can be performed with your back leg while the other leg stands on the ground.
 Almost like the ghost ride trick.

 While maintaining the shoulder width, keep the leg in the center of the board and in between the jolts.
 Then jump from the deck onto your front foot.
 While doing this, you will notice that your back leg is in the air slightly bent.

-The leap you take should be a little forward so that the gravity pulls you back on the board.
+The leap you take should be a little forward so that gravity pulls you back on the board.
 After that, bend your knee and hip perpendicularly dragging the board with your back legs toe and also jumping from the board at the same time.
 And that’s how you complete the flip.

 7. Downhill Tuck

 In this trick, riders ride down the slope as quickly as they can and attempt to control the board.
-They use their knees to manage and avoid any types of circumstances.
+They use their knees to manage and avoid any type of circumstances.
 The body position lies on the front foot which is totally placed on the board while the back leg stands on your toes.
 Bend the knees and hold the hands in the back.